Class Incremental Learning with Task-Specific Batch Normalization and Out-of-Distribution Detection: Introduction

-Several methods have been proposed to alleviate catastrophic forgetting.
-However, these current methods often struggle to balance the model's stability\cite{rwalk} (ability to retain old knowledge) and plasticity\cite{rwalk} (ability to learn new knowledge), and they also face challenges in controlling parameter growth.
-For instance, methods based on model parameter regularization~\cite{ewc,mas,rwalk} aim to protect crucial neural network weights from being updated drastically through constraints, thus preventing old knowledge loss.
+Multiple approaches have been proposed to alleviate catastrophic forgetting.
+However, they often struggle to balance the model's stability (ability to retain old knowledge) and plasticity (ability to learn new knowledge), and may also face challenges in controlling parameter growth.
+For instance, methods based on model parameter regularization~\cite{ewc,crnet,InterContiNet} aim to protect crucial neural network weights from being updated drastically through constraints, thus preventing old knowledge loss.
 However, this protection can lead to model rigidity, making it difficult for the model to assimilate new knowledge.
-Another type of method is the dynamic expansion of the model's structure~\cite{pnn,pathnet,dytox,DER,acl}, where new layers or sub-modules are added for new tasks.
-Although such method significantly enhances the model's plasticity, it inevitably increases memory demands.
+Another type of method is the dynamic expansion of model structure~\cite{pnn,dytox,DER,acl}, where new layers or sub-modules are added for new tasks.
+Although such methods significantly enhance model plasticity, they inevitably increase memory demands.
 Therefore, effectively adding network components without substantially increasing the memory burden is a fundamental issue for this type of method.
 Overall, existing methods struggle to achieve a good balance between plasticity, stability and memory control, which is the core challenge in incremental learning.